 The Importance of Education

 As we have explained in the first part of this article, getting your cat to stop scratching your couch means giving it a better alternative to the couch for all of its scratching needs.
-If you have a kitten, then you should teach it all of these things from the very start to prevent it from developing a particular fondness for the couch.
+If you have a kitten, you should teach it all these things from the very start to prevent it from developing a particular fondness for the couch.
 Here are a few tips:

 - Get your kitten accustomed to having its nails clipped early on and set up a routine.